HariKishorePec/RaviProject/README.md

 Simply open [Lovable](https://lovable.dev/projects/67c5dd2c-d383-4fcf-b979-cc2c7be735c2) and click on Share -> Publish.

+### Note for Vercel deployments

+This project uses client-side routing.
+To avoid 404/NOT_FOUND when users navigate directly to a route like `/portfolio`, we include `vercel.json` with a rewrite that serves `index.html` for all routes.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!